awsdocs/aws-lambda-developer-guide/doc_source/java-invocation-options.md

 Note the following about the event sources\.
 These event sources can be any of the following:

 + **AWS services** – These are the supported AWS services that can be preconfigured to work with AWS Lambda\.
 You can group these services as regular AWS services or stream\-based services\.
-Amazon Kinesis Streams and Amazon DynamoDB Streams are stream\-based event sources, all others AWS services do not use stream\-based event sources\.
+Amazon Kinesis Data Streams and Amazon DynamoDB Streams are stream\-based event sources, all others AWS services do not use stream\-based event sources\.
 Where you maintain the event source mapping and how the Lambda function is invoked depends on whether or not you're using a stream\-based event source\.

 + **Custom applications** – You can have your custom applications publish events and invoke a Lambda function\.